 When businesses look to expand their business, they often turn to lenders to secure the necessary funds.
 During the loan application, small business owners will be required to provide a variety of information including financial statements and a comprehensive businesses plan.
-The main purpose of the documentation is to forecast the free cash flow of the business to ensure the owner will be able to comfortably pay back the debt.
-So the more organized your financial statements, the easier it is for any lender to understand your free cash flow, and therefore grant you a loan.
+Lenders want to see the free cash flow of your business to ensure the owner will be able to comfortably pay back the debt.
+You don’t know how to calculate free cash flow?
+Don’t worry.
+This article will help you through the basics.
+The more organized your financial statements, the easier it is for any lender to understand your free cash flow, and therefore grant you a loan.

-Unfortunately, most of the time small business owners don’t dedicate much time to prepare their financial statements.
-Though calculating free cash flow may seem a bit difficult at first, its measurement is relatively easy to obtain, and every business owner should know how to do it.
+Understanding how to calculate free cash flow may seem a bit difficult at first.
+Yet it’s relatively easy to obtain.
+Every business owner should know the basic free cash flow formula.
 In this article you will learn the following:

 - What is free cash flow

-- 4 steps to calculate free cash flow
+- How to calculate free cash flow in 4 steps

 - Options to get to cash for your business